Jaswanth-vuda/CO_Project_Avengers_x86/README.md

 for running  the file simulator.cpp:
-    1.use command g++ simulator.cpp
+    1. Use command g++ simulator.cpp
-    2.it will ask the file name to be opened to read the file 3.you have to write the file name followed by its extension example(a.asm,sample.s) (".asm" and ".s" files are only allowed)
+    2. It will ask the file name to be opened to read the file
+    3. You have to write the file name followed by its extension example(a.asm,sample.s) (".asm" and ".s" files are only allowed)
-    4.Before running the simulator.cpp,
+    4. Before running the simulator.cpp,
             you should create a file with extension .asm or .s and write your code in it and save it and then run the file with this file name.

 # contribution
-we done maximum work together
-CS19B022 Decoding and Data segment
+we done maximum work together(everything from first to last line of the code that we have written) CS19B022 Decoding and Data segment
-CS19B042 execution, syntax ,and ,file reading. we written code  at same time with each other ideas .
+CS19B042 execution, syntax ,and ,file reading. we written with each others ideas .